 While it’s understandable that having an 850 credit score is a badge of honor worth pursuing, the score itself really means very little to lenders.
 Those with a score above 740 are considered to have very good or excellent credit, and are therefore very low-risk in the eyes of lenders and creditors.
 It’s unlikely that having an 850 would cause a lender to look at you any differently than if your score was one, 10 or even 50 points below that.

 Tips for Building Your Credit

 - A financial advisor can be instrumental in helping you build and maintain a good credit profile.
-Finding the right financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors, get started now.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.